 As well as overdrafts, some accounts charge a monthly fee or require you to pay in a certain amount of money each month.
 If you’re paying a monthly fee and can't afford it you should consider changing to a fee- free account.

 Think about whether you’re getting value for money through the account you have.
 For example, if you pay £15 a month for your account, it’s costing you £180 over a year.

 The two main types of account are:

-Although your credit rating will be checked when you open a basic account you shouldn’t be refused the account because you have a poor credit history.
+Although your credit rating will be checked when you open a basic account you should still be approved, regardless of your credit history.

-Current accounts generally come with an optional overdraft, cheque book and debit card.
+Current account - current accounts generally come with an optional overdraft, cheque book and debit card.
 You’ll be able to set up direct debits and standing orders on the account.